marcaaron/find-js-globals/README.md

 ## Known Issues

 This extension indexes and caches file names and text within documents.
 Because of this `node_modules` and `git` directories are excluded by default for now.
 The code still needs to be improved a lot as there's tons of duplication.

-## Change Log

-01-19-2019
-- Added settings for excluding certain naming patterns for global results.
-- Added extra filtering for badly formatted globals (e.g. things that don't start with $, _, or alpha and include illegal chars like `:` or parens.